yotiao/industry-project/README.md

 # industry-project
 *.vb project

-1. unzip the zip file and file the csv file.
-Then, skip two columns and process the date.
-Use the date and ID to find suitable folder and copy zipped file into it.
+1. Loop through all the file in directory.
+Unzip the zip file and search the csv file.
+Then, skip two columns and take the date data.
+Use the date and ID to find suitable folder and move zipped file into it.
 Finally, delete the zip file.
+It write all required information in two log files for mother folder and destination folder.

 *.C# project
 1. search the require data in csv file and get another information of it